 My father was the editor-in-chief of a newspaper called Hockey/USA.
 Run from his office in our house, he was constantly following sports and taught me to do the same.
 I learned how to catch, throw, and hit a baseball at the age of two, thanks to my dad.
 I have always appreciated sports and have been lucky enough to attend many of Boston’s greatest sporting events in the modern era.
 My dad would sometimes report at these games as a freelancer.

 From the age of 10, I have been around the college hockey media.
 My dad was the radio announcer for Merrimack College Hockey and I quickly became accustomed to the media scene and familiarized myself with everyone.
 When I was 12, I attended my first event as a member of the media; fittingly, the NCAA Men’s Division I Ice Hockey Northeast Regionals in Worcester.
 With a pad of paper, I wrote notes for an article I wrote at home, and one my dad published in his paper.

-My work has appeared in The Boston Globe, WEEI, SB Nation, Inside Hockey, WTBU Radio, and the Daily Free Press and have done game broadcasts for WTBU, Boston Neighborhood Network, and Stonehill Skyhawk TV along with several podcasts.
+My past work has appeared in The Boston Globe, Heavy.com, WEEI, FanSided, SB Nation, Inside Hockey, WTBU Radio, and the Daily Free Press and have done game broadcasts for WTBU, Boston Neighborhood Network, and Stonehill Skyhawks TV along with several podcasts.